BugSplat-Git/my-ubuntu-crasher/README.md

 ## Introduction 👋

 This sample demonstrates Linux C++ crash reporting with [BugSplat](https://bugsplat.com) and [Crashpad](https://chromium.googlesource.com/crashpad/crashpad/+/master/README.md).
-The `my-ubuntu-crasher` sample includes a [prebuilt version](https://github.com/BugSplat-Git/my-ubuntu-crasher/tree/main/crashpad/lib) of Crashpad as well as the [Breakpad](https://chromium.googlesource.com/breakpad/breakpad/) tools dump_syms and symupload.
+The `my-ubuntu-crasher` sample includes a [prebuilt version](https://github.com/BugSplat-Git/my-ubuntu-crasher/tree/main/crashpad/lib) of Crashpad and [symbol-upload](https://github.com/BugSPlat-Git/symbol-upload) to create `.sym` files and upload them to BugSplat.

 ## Steps 🥾

-1. Ensure git, python, llvm and clang are installed on your machine
+1. Ensure git, python, llvm, and clang are installed on your machine
 2. Clone this repository
 3. Build main.cpp with debug information and a build ID and link the Crashpad libraries using clang